Triton Inference Server with Gaudi

 is ready, launch a client container by running the below command (on the same system), where the${image_name}

-is the image you built in the previous step:docker run -it --runtime=habana --shm-size "4g" -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none --cap-add=sys_nice --net=host --ipc=host --name triton_client ${image_name}
+is copied into the Docker image by passing it in the Docker run command or copying it into the Docker afterwards.docker run -it --runtime=habana --name triton_client --shm-size "4g" -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none --cap-add=sys_nice --net=host --ipc=host ${image_name}

 Install the model prerequisites with the required libraries based on your specific model requirements.